-The proposal for the M.S. must include the following elements:
+The proposal for either the M.A.Geo. must include the following elements:

 - 1. An appropriate, concise title. - 2.
 A clear statement of purpose. - 3.
 A statement of the research problem including the goals and objectives of the study. - 4.
 A brief survey of relevant professional literature. - 5.
 A statement of hypotheses or expected findings. - 6.
 A clear description of research design and methods to be used to evaluate the hypotheses and/or determine the research findings. - 7.
 A statement of the significance of the research. - 8.
 A bibliography of cited references.